Can you track a stolen laptop without GPS?

 Can VPNs affect stolen laptop tracking?

 Yes.
-VPN exit nodes can display their own city instead of the laptop’s actual city.
+VPN exit nodes can show their own city instead of the laptop’s actual city.

-It depends on your jurisdiction and policy.
-Use transparent notice/consent where required and follow applicable workplace laws.
-MonitUp is designed for privacy-first, auditable usage — not covert surveillance.
-(This is not legal advice.)
+It depends on your jurisdiction and workplace policy.
+Use clear notice and consent where required, and follow applicable laws.
+MonitUp is designed for privacy-first, auditable usage rather than covert surveillance.

 Where can I learn about MonitUp’s Location Tracker?